Streamlined Filing Compliance Procedures (SDOP & SFOP)

 What's Covered

-Six years of delinquent FBARs (FinCEN 114) filed via the BSA E-Filing System
+Six years of delinquent FBARs (FinCEN 114) filed through the BSA E-Filing System

-Foreign account inventory: bank, brokerage, retirement, cash-value insurance, signature-authority
+Foreign account inventory: bank, brokerage, retirement, cash-value insurance, and signature-authority accounts

 Don't see your situation listed?